-In accordance with the Transfer Payment Accountability Directive, there are contractual service targets for child care tied to the service agreement to support accountability and facilitate funding recovery, where required, for the general allocation, Expansion Plan funding, and ELCC Child Care funding.
-There continue to be no contractual service targets for EarlyON Child and Family Centres; however, reporting of data elements will continue.
+In accordance with the Transfer Payment Accountability Directive, there are contractual service targets for child care tied to the service agreement to support accountability and facilitate funding recovery, where required.
+New in 2021, there are contractual service targets for the general allocation and ELCC Child Care funding only.
+The Ministry has removed the requirement that Expansion Plan Funds are spent only on children aged 0-4.
+To reflect the added flexibility and reduced administrative burden for this funding line, CMSMs and DSSABs will no longer be required to track and report on Expansion Plan service targets separately from General Allocation targets.
+Additionally, there continue to be no contractual service targets for EarlyON Child and Family Centres; however, reporting of data elements will continue.